For LLM Students, Exchange Students and Humphrey Fellows*

 How can I prepare for exams?

-To help prepare for your exams, you may want to use study aids or practice exams.
+To help prepare for your exams, you may want to use study aids.

 How can I get books that are not in the Law Library?